winsoft666/zoe/README.md

 So I developed this download library named `"teemo"` based on libcurl, which can support the following features:

 ✅ Support Multi-protocol.
-Since it is based on libcurl, so it supports all protocols that supported by libcurl, such as http, https, ftp, etc.
+Since teemo based on libcurl, so it supports all protocols that same as libcurl.

 ✅ Support multi-threaded download.